Shreyas-1610/employee-ms/README.md

 # employee-ms
-A beginner project built with Java SpringBoot for backend and basic ReactJs for frontend
+A beginner project for Employee Management System built with Java SpringBoot for backend and basic ReactJs for frontend